Chapter 1: Cuts

 “He doesn’t remember… anything,” Stephanie sighed hopelessly as tears threatened to gather again.

 “What?”
 Hyungsoo turned his full attention on Stephanie in disbelief.
-He wasn’t warned about this memory loss problem because Yohan, Jessica, and Stephanie never explained the situation and how horrible this accident turned out to be.
+He wasn’t warned about this memory loss problem because Yohan, Jessica, and Stephanie never explained how horrible the accident turned out to be.
 They didn’t want Hyungsoo, Jinwon’s brother-like friend to hurt as much as they were hurting.

 Jessica felt her legs wobble but Yohan held her hand tightly to keep her from falling.
 This reminded her of how hard it must be for Stephanie, so Jessica kept her emotions together and softly laid her hand on her best-friend’s shoulder.
 She knew Stephanie needed much more comfort than her.